 Boys, it almost happened.
-I almost lost it all to a crypto scam, not really though.
-I’ve mentioned this briefly in the video we posted “What is a rug pull” but I wanted to dive a little deeper into it.
-Before we start this story I want you to know we don’t participate in many scams, this was for educational purposes only to understand how degen yield farms really work.
+I almost lost it all to a crypto scam.
+I’ve mentioned this briefly in the video we posted “What is a Rug Pull?” but I wanted to dive a little deeper into it.

-The day was march 3rd, and I had just tossed out a few hundred dollars into a degen yield farm to see if it was going to pump and dump.
-This project looked promising and It had all the characteristics I had looked for: It had locked liquidity, the social media page was blowing up, and the whitepaper said the problems it was solving but sure enough it was another dredged rug pull.
-I was lucky enough to get my funds out after I realized as soon as it launched… you couldn’t harvest anything.
-In fact, the code made it so when you tried to harvest your interest… The harvested tokens were sent to the dev’s wallet address.
-People who waited an extra 5 minutes after launch weren’t so lucky.
+But sure enough it was another dredged rug pull.
+I was lucky enough to get my funds out.
+I realized as soon as it launched that you couldn’t harvest anything.
+In fact, the code made it so when you tried to harvest your interest, the harvested tokens were sent to the dev’s wallet address.

 1) Same Layout

-This might not be a definitive sign but it’s a good start, have you noticed that all new yield farms have pretty much the same layout?
-This is because they are easily re-using the original code from the goose swap degen yield farm to host their new site.
+This might not be a definitive sign but it’s a good start.
+Have you noticed that all new yield farms have pretty much the same layout?
+This is because they are easily re-using the original code from the GooseSwap degen yield farm to host their new site.

-Why this is important is because you can tell if something is a scam by the amount of time they took in developing it.
-For example, did they spend 10 minutes outsourcing some new images or did they spend a couple weeks coming up with a brand new design to host their new company that will help further crypto.
-Some platforms take months to build before they launch, while degen yield farms can be set up in minutes.
+This is important because you can tell if something is a scam by the amount of time they took to develop it.
+For example, did they spend 10 minutes outsourcing some new images or did they spend a couple weeks coming up with a brand new design to host their new company that will help further crypto?

 2) Liquidity